enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 Add Support for Inspecting GUI States
 -------------------------------------

-The steps to extend |UIWrapper.inspect| is identical to those for extending
+The steps to extend |UIWrapper.inspect| are identical to those for extending
 |UIWrapper.perform| (see section above).
 The distinction between
 |UIWrapper.perform| and |UIWrapper.inspect| is merely in their returned
 values.